alicenelson579/Network-Emulator/README.md

 emulator.py

 This is a simple script created for my computer networks course.
-It emulates a simple router in a network of routers, and the shape of that network is determined by a topology file.
+It emulates a simple network switch, with the topology of the network being determined by a topology file.

 Usage:
 python3 emulator.py -p PORT -f FILENAME